Children's Innovation Center Research Programs and College Counseling

 About

-Co-founder Shanti Balaraman is a researcher, innovator, education advocate, and counselor with experience in the technology industry.
-She formerly served as the President of the Stanford University Chapter of Sigma Xi, the Scientific Research Honor Society, which is described as a prestigious scientific research honor society.
-She also served as a U.S. delegate to the United Nations' Global Transformative Education Forum.
-The program’s community involvement includes earning Community Service credits, serving the community and empowering the next generation of change-makers, and promoting scientific research while equipping postgraduate and undergraduate students with opportunities and essential skills to address complex interdisciplinary real-world challenges.
+Shanti Balaraman is the co-founder of the Children’s Innovation Center, a researcher, innovator, education advocate, and counselor with a wealth of experience in the technology industry.
+She formerly served as the President of the Stanford University Chapter of Sigma Xi, the Scientific Research Honor Society, and Sigma Xi is described as a prestigious scientific research honor society.
+She also served as a U.S. delegate to the United Nations' Global Transformative Education Forum, where she worked alongside international leaders to advance innovative approaches to education.
+Her work has included promoting scientific research and equipping postgraduate and undergraduate students with opportunities and essential skills to address complex interdisciplinary real-world challenges, and she is described as dedicated to serving the community and empowering the next generation of change-makers.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.